Omir85/python-chess/README.md

 * Phase 3: Pieces can move
 * Phase 3.5: Castling (short and long)
 * Phase 4: Pieces can take
-* Phase 5: Check
+Phase 5: Check
-Phase 5.1: Block
+* Phase 5.0: Simple check condition
+Phase 5.1: Block - restrict movement of checked player pieces to only squares in the path of the checking piece.
+If 2 pieces are checking, checked king must move out of check.
 Phase 5.2: Pin
 * Phase 6: Stalemate
 * Phase 7: Checkmate